bhklab/Gene_Expression_Bimodality/README.md

 <br>
 *Important Note 1:* the user needs to set the working directory inside the script file before running it, i.e. setting the working directory to "Gene_Expression_Bimodality-master"

+*Important Note 2:* RLOBICO package is used to create the logical models.
+This package requirs the installation of the CPLEX solver by IBM.
+Please follow instructions on the package's github repo for installation (https://github.com/bhklab/RLOBICO)
 <br>